Skip to Content

 Funding Body: Health Research Council of New Zealand

 Funding Body: Foundation for Research, Science & Technology

 Associate Professor Tilley teaches in the Bachelor of Communication, Massey's innovative cross-college communication degree, as well as at postgraduate (BC Honours, Master of Communication, Master of Arts, and PhD) levels.
 She has taught into both paradigms of the Bachelor of Communication (business and humanities) and so brings a unique understanding of the overall value of combining creativity and critical thinking with communication planning and strategy to develop well-rounded, flexible communication graduates.
-She is particularly interested in supervising transdisciplinary research approaches that start from a solid understanding of a social issue or challenge, then build flexible and novel research responses from a range of appropriate disciplines, including creative disciplines.
+She is particularly interested in supervising transdisciplinary research that starts from a social issue or challenge, then builds flexible and novel research responses from a range of appropriate disciplines, including creative disciplines.